sofyankirat/alx-low_level_programming/0x12-singly_linked_lists/README.md

 You are allowed to use strdup
 script 5: Write a function that frees a list_t list.
 Prototype: void free_list(list_t *head);
+script 6: Write a function that prints You're beat! and yet, you must allow,\nI bore my house upon my back!\n before the main function is executed.
+You are allowed to use the printf function